brandoncalia/Ranked-Pref-Sim/README.md

 To check the results of these elections using alternate counting methods, simply place all the Preflib files to check into the "Files" folder and run historical-elections.py.
 Results & election metrics will be individually printed in the "Results" folder as seen below.
 Files containing elections with method discrepencies are marked with a '!'.
 Note that the code can handle blank ballots and duplicate candidates, but does not take in file formats that include curly braces {}. <br /> <br />

 ## :crystal_ball: Simulation Parameters
-We observe that a real election has the following characteristics that must be seen in our simulation method:
+We observe that, as opposed to randomly generated ballots, a real election has the following characteristics that must be seen in our simulation method:
 * Incomplete ballots
 * Single-candidate ballots
 * Similar patterns of candidate ordering
     * Voters preferring a candidate *A* as their first choice are likely to rank similar candidate *B* next
-* A relatively close race between 2-3 favorites
+* A relatively close race between 2-3 favorites with other candidates lagging behind more
-* High frequency of Condorcet existence
+* Potentially high frequency of Condorcet existence
+   * Every election we ran had a Condorcet winner

+We observe a range of about 15-40% of all ballots containing only a single candidate, and only about 5-10% containing all candidates.
+On average, voters tend to rank about 68% of the total available alternatives.
+These numbers should be reflected in our simulation.

 ## :dart: The Spatial Model of Elections